-The NY Times might not receive much feedback through Webmentions, but it could help ignite discussions about the open web and the IndieWeb concepts.
+The NY Times might not receive much feedback through Webmentions, but the feedback could be more civil and useful, and it could help ignite discussions about the open web and the IndieWeb concepts.
 Maybe over time, more people would setup their own websites that use their own domain names.

 The NY Times feedback form would supply text input fields that would accept URLS for the users' source posts (Webmention replies) and the NY Times target articles (the stories being replied to), similar to how I accept Webmentions here at sawv.org.

 Or each story page would contain one text input field for users to copy and paste the URLs to their replies.
 That would be a commenting system, which the NY Times could easily implement.